lovell/sharp/docs/api-input.md

 ## limitInputPixels

-Do not process input images where the number of pixels (width _ height) exceeds this limit.
+Do not process input images where the number of pixels (width x height) exceeds this limit.
 Assumes image dimensions contained in the input metadata can be trusted.
-The default limit is 268402689 (0x3FFF _ 0x3FFF) pixels.
+The default limit is 268402689 (0x3FFF x 0x3FFF) pixels.

 ### Parameters